Bent On Learning was founded in 2001 with a simple goal: to support young people’s well-being through yoga, mindfulness, and meditation in schools.

 83% of high school students made statistically significant gains in positive youth development.

-An impact evaluation of 112 BOL high school students during the 2015-17 academic years found that 83% made statistically significant gains in positive youth development.
+An impact evaluation of 112 BOL high school students found that 83% made statistically significant gains in positive youth development.
 The most dramatic change was seen in academic self-efficacy (+47 points, based on a 100-point scale).
 After taking weekly Bent On Learning yoga classes at their school, students with the lowest confidence in their ability to attain academic success improved the most.

 Bent On Learning yoga helps 3rd graders improve their ability to regulate emotions and behavior and to get along with others